LHLaurini/browserpass-browser-host/README.md

 ## To-do list

+- [ ] Keep decrypted keys in memory while the service worker goes to sleep
 - [ ] Implement syncing (right now, the button does nothing)
 - [ ] Fix closing password input (this is one or two lines I forgot)
 - [ ] Test multiple repos